Free Tips for Training a Puppy

 • Signs of distress from rough play include: whining, moving away and air nipping.

 • Humans need to avoid playing too roughly with the puppy too.
-The humans are basically teaching the pup how to play so they need to keep that in mind as they can help it develop softer play style by playing that way themselves.
+The humans are teaching the pup how to play.
+They should remember to play gently.
+This will help the pup learn a softer play style.

 I finished things up by showing the family how to get Olive to come to them as well as how to sit.
 It only took a minute for her to pick up on each exercise so this is one smart pup.

-By the end of the session, the humans know what to watch for when the dogs were playing together, Olive was sitting and coming on command and Huxley was even approaching the vacuum cleaner!
+By the end of the session, the humans learned what to watch for when the dogs played together.
+Olive sat and came when called, and Huxley even approached the vacuum cleaner!

 ROADMAP to SUCCESS